JeromeSchmied/crablit/README.md

 ## Installing

+0. Go to releases page and see instructions build by [cargo-dist](https://opensource.axo.dev/cargo-dist/).

 -   [Install Rust](https://www.rust-lang.org/tools/install), in case you don't have it.
 -   Open a [terminal](https://github.com/cdleon/awesome-terminals) and do one of the following install methods: